 The Office of Admissions coordinates all university-wide admissions policies and procedures for undergraduate programs.
 Some programs require that students meet additional requirements in order to be admitted to a particular program.
 Those programs with admission requirements in addition to those for the general university are listed below.
 Students should consult that section of the catalog for specific requirements.

-Human Services Management and Leadership Interdisciplinary Studies (Teacher Education) Division of Liberal Arts and Life Sciences
+Human Services Management and Leadership Interdisciplinary Studies (Teacher Education)

 Applied Arts and Sciences Information Technology Mathematics Sociology

 Accounting Control Systems Business Administration: